 You are a caregiver and are unable to step away from that responsibility

 You have a medical condition that makes it difficult to leave the house

 Online therapy overcomes barriers of time, travel, crazy schedules, and at times even bad weather; allowing you to have a session from the comfort of your own home, office, or wherever you are.
 Studies have shown that it works just as well as traditional in-office therapy.
 There are many benefits to online therapy, and I offer it when appropriate.

 Online therapy also allows me to work with people who may not have access to the services I offer where they live.
 I’m able to work with anyone whose permanent address is in North Carolina or Tennessee, so even if you’re not local to the Raleigh area, we can work together.

 I want the commitment you are making to yourself to be effortless!
 Through a secure platform, I offer 24/7 online scheduling, an online client portal with secure messaging, and the ability to do online therapy.

 So How Does It Work?

 Whether you’re wanting to do a combination of online and in-office, or work with me exclusively online, you’ll start off by scheduling your free, no-obligation 20-minute phone consultation.

-After your consultation, I’ll email you a link to your client portal where you will complete the intake paperwork prior to your first session.
-You’ll also receive a link to your virtual fully confidential, HIPPA compliant “video office,” and you’ll use this same link to attend every session.
-All you have to do is accept the link I send you; have a camera on your computer, ipad, or phone; have a pair of headphones (for additional privacy) and you’re ready to go!
+After your consultation, if we decide to work together, I’ll email you a link to your client portal where you will complete the intake paperwork prior to your first session.
+You’ll also receive a link to your virtual fully confidential, HIPPA compliant “video office".
+All you have to do is accept the link I send you; have internet connection; a camera on your computer, ipad, or phone; have a pair of headphones (for additional privacy) and you’re ready to go!